Social Security Rates on Furnished Lettings

 Those who may have in the past have let furnished property on an occasional basis, with the income taxed as revenus fonciers, will now be taxed on the same basis as above, increasing the tax allowance to 50% from 30% under the previous regime.

 There also continues to be complete exemption from income tax and social charges for income from providing lodgings accommodation to person(s) to occupy as their main home at a 'reasonable' rent.

 Where your income from the short-term letting of furnished accommodation is greater than €23,000 a year (or greater than €5,100 for a chambre d'hôte), you are now required to register as a business.

 Many landlords with this level of rental income are already likely to be operating as a registered business.

 However, it does seem from the legislation that this rule does not apply if the property is let as the principal home of the tenant on a long-term basis, a minimum of three months in duration.
 In such circumstances, the previous rules would appear to remain in place, but clarification is awaited on this point.

-Where the change does apply, the level of the social security contributions and tax allowance will depend on your business tax status and the nature of the accommodation.
+Where the change does apply, the rate of the social security contributions and the amount of the income tax allowance will depend on the business status and nature of the accommodation.
 We can distinguish three different tax groups.

-In relation to those who register as a micro-entrepreneur, you will pay these contributions on your gross rental income.
+In relation to those who register as a micro-entrepreneur, you will pay social security contributions on your gross rental income.
 The rate at which you pay depends on the type of accommodation: